Nodar Khokhashvili

 Nodar Georgiyevich Khokhashvili (born 28 September 1940) is a retired Georgian freestyle wrestler who won a bronze medal in the featherweight division at the 1964 Olympics.
-His silver medal match against Stancho Kolev ended in a draw, and the preference was given to Kolev because of his lower body weight.
+Nodar won the first 5 rounds, including the match against the 1960 Olympic medalist and World champion Ebrahim Seifpour, but lost to Osamu Watanabe, then his silver medal match against Stancho Kolev ended in a draw, and the preference was given to Kolev because of his lower body weight.

 After the Olympics, Khokhashvili moved to the lightweight category and won medals at the 1969 European Championships and 1969 World Championships.
-Domestically, he won one Soviet lightweight title in 1969.
+Domestically, he won one Soviet lightweight title in 1969, and Tbilisi International Tournament in 1964, 1966, 1969, 1970.